Home Insemination: Why Does Cryos Recommend Two MOT10 Sperm Straws?

 For example, let’s look at what MOT10 means according to the World Health Organization (WHO) standards.
 MOT20 means that there are a minimum of 10 million motile sperm in each ml after thawing.

 A single MOT10 straw is 0.5ml, so you need two of these to make 1 ml, and it is guaranteed to have between 5 - 9.5 million motile sperm.
-Read more about the meaning of MOT and its significance here.
+Follow the link to read more about the meaning of sperm motility (MOT) and its significance.

 Cryos Recommendation for Home Insemination